opendocsg/slw-judgments-backfill/2016_SGHC_56/report.md

  (c) The external consistency (or lack thereof) between the content of his evidence and extrinsic evidence (for example, the evidence of other witnesses, documentary evidence or exhibits).

-37     When there are minor discrepancies in the testimony of a witness, they should not be held against the witness in assessing his credibility; human fallibility in observation, retention and recollection is recognised and understandable: see _Jagatheesan s/o Krishnasamy v Public Prosec utor_ [2006] 4 SLR(R) 45 (“ _Jagatheesan_ ”) at [82]; _Chean Siong Guat v Public Prosec utor_ [1969] 2 MLJ 63 at 63–64; _Ng Kwee Leong v Public Prosec utor_ [1998] 3 SLR(R) 281 at [17].
-Thus, a flawed witness does not equate to an untruthful witness, and the court is perfectly entitled to accept the other parts of a witness’s testimony which are credible and untainted by discrepancies (see _Lewis Christine v Public Prosec utor_ [2001] 2 SLR(R) 131 at [19]; _ADF v Public Prosec utor_ [2010] 1 SLR 874 at [25]).
+37     When there are minor discrepancies in the testimony of a witness, they should not be held against the witness in assessing his credibility; human fallibility in observation, retention and recollection is recognised and understandable: see _Jagatheesan s/o Krishnasamy v Public Prosec utor_ <span class="citation">[2006] 4 SLR(R) 45</span> (“ _Jagatheesan_ ”) at [82]; _Chean Siong Guat v Public Prosec utor_ [1969] 2 MLJ 63 at 63–64; _Ng Kwee Leong v Public Prosec utor_ <span class="citation">[1998] 3 SLR(R) 281</span> at [17].
+Thus, a flawed witness does not equate to an untruthful witness, and the court is perfectly entitled to accept the other parts of a witness’s testimony which are credible and untainted by discrepancies (see _Lewis Christine v Public Prosec utor_ <span class="citation">[2001] 2 SLR(R) 131</span> at [19]; _ADF v Public Prosec utor_ <span class="citation">[2010] 1 SLR 874</span> at [25]).

-38     On the other hand, a “systematic and widespread pattern of many inconsistencies coming together” can destroy the credibility of a witness ( _Public Prosec utor v Yeow Beng Chye_ [2003] SGHC 74 at [27]; _Jagatheesan_ at [83]).
+38     On the other hand, a “systematic and widespread pattern of many inconsistencies coming together” can destroy the credibility of a witness ( _Public Prosec utor v Yeow Beng Chye_ <span class="citation">[2003] SGHC 74</span> at [27]; _Jagatheesan_ at [83]).
 In a situation where an accused person lies deliberately in relation to a material issue, the lies may corroborate other existing evidence against the accused.
 The accused may have intentionally lied, not for innocent reasons, but because he knows that he would be linked to the crime if he is to tell the truth.
-The Court of Appeal in _Public Prosec utor v Ilec hukwu Uc hec hukwu Chukwudi_ [2015] SGCA 33 (“ _Ilec hukwu_ ”) presented the requirements laid down by the English Court of Appeal in _Regina v Luc as (Ruth)_ [1981] QB 720 at 724 (the “ _Luc as_ test”) as such:
+The Court of Appeal in _Public Prosec utor v Ilec hukwu Uc hec hukwu Chukwudi_ <span class="citation">[2015] SGCA 33</span> (“ _Ilec hukwu_ ”) presented the requirements laid down by the English Court of Appeal in _Regina v Luc as (Ruth)_ [1981] QB 720 at 724 (the “ _Luc as_ test”) as such:

  (a) The lie ... is deliberate;